roylee0704/gron/README.md

 ## Different to origin

 Most features and interfaces are as same as origin repository, but also introduces one new feature to Cron, which `GracefullyStop()` make cron has ability to hold the process, stop creating new child goroutine, and ensure sub-job is finished before main goroutine close.
-This benefit to the scenarios like handling `os.Signal` including `SIGINT`, `SIGTERM` (which gron also provide handler for this, check document below).
-After interrupt signal handling, stopping cron gracefully via `GracefullyStop`, prevent bundle of processing job stop inappropriately.
+This benefit to the scenarios that you want to handle OS signals, including `SIGINT`, `SIGTERM`.
+For example, after the interruption from signal `SIGINT`, stopping cron gracefully by calling `GracefullyStop()`, this could prevent bundle of processing job stop inappropriately.

-Second new feature is built in OS signal handler, after calling `HandleSignals()`, and passing target signal, Cron would register signals, while signals interrupt, it's behavior would just like `GracefullyStop()` (which also means not exactly same) that ensure sub-job are finished.

-Last one is `StartAndServe()`, this feature makes gron blocking and keep go-routine alive and til it return an error, which that you don't have to create an ugly infinite loop.
+Second feature is `StartAndServe()`, this feature makes gron blocking and keep go-routine alive and til it return an error, which that you don't have to create an ugly infinite loop.
 All you need to do is like `log.Fatal(gron.StartAndServe())`

+And context is required now as a parameter when calling the `Start()` or `StartAndServe()` function, and gron would trigger familiar behavior just like `GracefullyStop()` while `<-ctx.Done()` is triggered.

 ### Summary of new features

 - `GracefullyStop()`
-- `HandleSignals()`
 - `StartAndServe()`

 ## Installation